Article updated: April 05, 2022

 Note: The Send button may change to Send (Delayed) after clicking if a post was published to a large number of social networks.
-The posts should publish after a few minutes.
+The posts will publish after a few minutes.

 - Select Add location to geotag your tweets.
 This adds your physical location data to your tweets based on your browser settings.

 - To mention a Twitter user or Facebook Page in your post, enter @username in the compose box, and select the username from the list of results that populates.

 See Mention a user or Page for more details.

 - Professional, Team, Business, and Enterprise plans can add custom tracking parameters to links.
 See Change custom URL parameters (Legacy) to learn more.